MixinNetwork/developers.mixin.one/developers-docs/docs/api/guide.md

 ## Calling APIs

-Most APIs need to signed with a JSON Web Tokens (JWT) to access.
-They utilize the secure data transmissions between clients and servers.
+Most APIs must be signed with a JSON Web Token (JWT) before they can be accessed.
+JWTs provide secure data transmission between clients and servers.

 ### Signing

 :::tip
-Most Mixin SDK has already provide a JWT generator, and thet can handle the JWT generation and verification automatically.
-For more information, please refer to [SDK section](/docs/resources/sdk).
+Most Mixin SDKs already provide a JWT generator, and they can handle JWT generation and verification automatically.
+For more information, please refer to the [SDK section](/docs/resources/sdk).
 :::

 #### JWT Header